ezmo14/iso/TaskDemo/README.md

 Installation:
 --------------
 This project is a maven project, and can be imported in eclipse/intellij.
-The chrome driver should to be stored in src\chromedriver.exe, the version should be the same as the chrome browser on your machine and can be downloaded from.
+The chrome driver should to be stored in src\chromedriver.exe, the version should be the same as the chrome browser on your machine and can be downloaded it from https://chromedriver.chromium.org/downloads.

-It is highly important to put chromedriver.exe for the chrome version you have in src\.
-You can download it from https://chromedriver.chromium.org/downloads.

 You will find testng file including the runners.
 In total with the api tests, there are 22 testcases.
 15 testcases for task 3 and 7 for task 4.
+Be sure to start api-playground by typing npm start.

 ![image](https://user-images.githubusercontent.com/32613878/116465151-21fc0c00-a86d-11eb-877c-6c7cb1dfa897.png)